KDE/digikam-doc/getting_started/installation.rst

 digiKam on Linux
 ----------------

 **digiKam** can be installed on non-KDE Desktops without any issues.
+The application is offered in the form of 2 binaries:

-**AppImage:** Minimum Ubuntu 22.04 has no such minimal requirements.
+    - Qt6 as main version based on last Qt framework.
+The minimum Ubuntu 22.04 has no such minimal requirements.
+    - Qt5 as prior version based on older Qt framework.
+The minimum Ubuntu 20.04 has no such minimal requirements.

 `AppImage <https://en.wikipedia.org/wiki/AppImage>`_ is a bundle hosting all the necessary dependencies to run digiKam.
 Nothing else is installed on your system.
 Turn on the **executable** property of the AppImage file and run it.
 That's all...